wcaleb/rebel-constitution/csa-constitution.md

 (4).
 No bill of attainder, ex post facto law, or law denying or impairing the right of property in negro slaves shall be passed.

 (5).
-No capitation or other direct tax shall be laid, unless in proportion to the census or enumeration herein before directed to be taken.
+No capitation, or other direct tax shall be laid, unless in proportion to the census or enumeration herein before directed to be taken.

 (6).
-No tax or duty shall be laid on articles exported from any State, except by a vote of two-thirds of both Houses.
+No tax or duty shall be laid on articles exported from any state, except by a vote of two-thirds of both Houses.

 (7).
 No preference shall be given by any regulation of commerce or